robotology/gazebo-fmi/Contributing.md

 * Class member method names start with upper case.
 * Local variabile names start with lower case.

-For that not foreseen in the current document refer to: https://github.com/robotology/yarp/blob/master/.github/CONTRIBUTING.md
+For any additional detail not covered by this document, please refer to https://github.com/robotology/yarp/blob/master/.github/CONTRIBUTING.md